 If eval-definition1 encounters a variable, it signals the same error as eval-variable from exercise 354.
-It also signals an error for function applications that does not refer to f.
+It also signals an error for function applications that refer to a function name other than f.

-Warning The use of generative recursion introduces a new element into your computations: non-termination.
-That is, given some argument, a program may not deliver a result or signal an error but run forever.
-For fun, you may wish to construct an input for eval-definition1 that causes it to run forever.
+Warning The use of this uncovered form of recursion introduces a new element into your computations: non-termination.
+That is, a program may run forever instead of delivering a result or signaling an error.
+If you followed the design recipes of the first four parts, you cannot write down such programs.
+For fun, construct an input for eval-definition1 that causes it to run forever.
 Use STOP to terminate the program.

-For an evaluator that mimics the interaction area, we need a representation of the definitions area.
+For an evaluator that mimics the interactions area, we need a representation of the definitions area.
 We assume that it is a list of definitions.

 the function’s body, which is a variable expression.

-Next, define the class BSL-fun-def* to represent definitions area that consist of just one-argument function definitions.
+Next, define the class BSL-fun-def* to represent a definitions area that consists of a number of one-argument function definitions.
 Translate the definitions area that defines f, g, and h into your data representation and name it da-fgh.

 ; BSL-fun-def* Symbol -> BSL-fun-def ; retrieves the definition of f in da ; signals an error if there is none (check-expect (lookup-def da-fgh 'g) g) (define (lookup-def da f) ...)